hudarashid/go_http/README.md

-This is a playground Goo project with a simple web request using standard net/http Go library.
+This is a playground Go project with a simple web request using standard net/http Go library.

 _09-03-2025_